wavefrontHQ/docs/pages/doc/query_language_recipes.md

 ## How to Account for Known Downtimes or Events in Uptime Queries

 There are times when there are known and expected downtime periods such as maintenance or testing windows.
-Our Customer Success team created [this KB article](https://help.wavefront.com/hc/en-us/articles/360058534192-How-to-Account-for-Known-Downtimes-or-Events-in-Uptime-Queries), which discusses one of the ways to approach this.
+[Query for Known Downtimes or Events](maintenance_windows_managing.html#query-for-known-downtimes-or-events) discusses one of the ways to approach this.

 ## Using exists() With Nested If/Else Statements

 With nested if/else statements, the `exists()` function sometimes exhibits unexpected behavior because of series matching.
 See [Using exists with Nested If/Else Statements](ts_exists.html#using-exists-with-nested-ifelse-statements) for an example and a workaround.